 Reading at home is an important part of reading development and children are encouraged to respond to the books they are reading at home using their home school diary which parents can also use to record any reading that they do with their child.

 The library is open at break time and lunchtime for children to choose and change books or just to have a quiet space to share a book with a friend.
-We have a group of student librarians who monitor and organise the library.

 At Bournemouth Park children have a literacy input every afternoon including sight words, sounds and sentence building.
 This is then embedded through free flow and through story scribing with an adult/independently (See EYFS statutory framework and EYFS policy for further clarification).